 Recipe: Fruity winter salad with maple-mustard vinaigrette

-Persimmon and mandarin slices add pop to this winter salad.
+Persimmon and mandarin slices bring pop to this salad.
+Dried cherries and pecans add texture.
+Debbie Arrington

 Orange-hued fruit – particularly mandarins and persimmons – take the place of tomatoes in my winter salads.
 They add sweet and juicy contrast to crunchy greens.
 Their cheery flavors and colors also brighten gloomy cold days.